 After two months of lockdown, China’s Ministry of Ecology and Environment reported a decrease in chemicals like phosphorus and ammonia in the country’s surface water, likely due to factory closures.
 Things may even seem a bit clearer now, like the water did in Venice without the tourist traffic in canals kicking up sediment from the bottom.
 However, the city’s local government warned against the misconception that “clear” means “clean.”

 With people advised not to venture out of the vicinity of their homes, there are much fewer vehicles on the road.

 Now, even cities with some of the worst traffic in the world, from Los Angeles to Manila, are ghost towns with nearly empty highways.
 Less waiting in jams, less carbon monoxide from car exhaust, and better air quality for all.

-Rapid urbanisation has pushed wildlife to survive in fragmented pieces of land.
+Rapid urbanization has pushed wildlife to survive in fragmented pieces of land.
 With the humans trapped indoors, animals have less threat of being disturbed or in danger of harm.
-Some animals are beginning to venture out, feeling more at ease to explore their urbanised habitats.
+Some animals are beginning to venture out, feeling more at ease to explore their urbanized habitats.